-- What kind of income and housing, homelessness histories are you seeing? - How did people generate income in the past? - What kind of roles do people have while homeless? - How is housing-RRH success connected to people's personal goals?
+- What kind of income and housing, homelessness histories are you seeing? - How did people generate income in the past, what kind of roles did they have when homeless? - What are people coming to you for, how do they see the case managers role? - How is housing-RRH success connected to people's personal goals?